Piccadilly line: Extension to Cockfosters

 While early plans to serve Wood Green (specifically Alexandra Palace) existed since the 1890s as part of the GN&SR, this section to Finsbury Park was later dropped from the GNP&BR proposal in 1902 when the GN&SR was merged with the B&PCR.
 In 1902, as part of an agreement for taking over the GN&SR, the Great Northern Railway (GNR) imposed a sanction on Yerkes to abandon the section north of Finsbury Park and they would construct the terminus below ground.
 Finsbury Park remained as an overcrowded terminus of the line, and was described as "intolerable".
 Many passengers arriving at both stations had to change onto buses, trams, and suburban rail services to complete their journeys further north.
 The GNR attempted to address this issue by considering electrification several times, but to no avail due to shortage of funds.
 Meanwhile, the LER proposed an extension in 1920 but was overruled by the GNR, which was widely regarded as "unreasonable".
-In 1923, a petition by the Middlesex Federation of Ratepayers to repeal the 1902 parliamentary act emerged.
-It was reported that a "fierce exchange of arguments" occurred during a parliament session in March 1924 to request this change.
+In 1923, a petition by the Middlesex Federation of Ratepayers to repeal the 1902 act of Parliament emerged.
+It was reported that a "fierce exchange of arguments" occurred during a parliamentary session in March 1924 to request this change.
 Frank Pick, as the new assistant managing director of the Underground, distributed photographs of the congestion at Finsbury Park to the press.
 All of this pressure finally prompted the government to initiate "The North and North-East London Traffic Inquiry", with initial reports only recommending a one-station extension to Manor House.
 The London and North Eastern Railway (LNER), being the successor of the GNR, was placed in the position of electrifying its own services or withdrawing its veto of an extension of the Piccadilly line.
 With funds still being insufficient to electrify the railway, the LNER reluctantly agreed to the latter.
 An extension was highly likely at this stage, based on a study in October 1925 by the London & Home Counties Traffic Advisory Committee.